 Pope Francis' death: J.D.
 Vance was one of the last American officers to see him alive

-Republican senator J.D.
-Vance, an ally of president Donald Trump, was one of the last international figures to meet with Pope Francis before his passing.
-U.S. officials expressed condolences following the news.
+Vice President J.D.
+Vance, was one of the last international figures to meet with Pope Francis before his passing.
+U.S. officials offered their condolences in response to the news.

-The death of Pope Francis on Monday, April 21, prompted official reactions from around the world, including from the United States.
-U.S. authorities shared condolences through official statements, Senate remarks, and social media messages.
+The passing of Pope Francis on Monday, April 21, elicited official responses from across the globe, including from the United States.
+U.S. officials expressed their condolences through formal statements, comments in the Senate, and messages on social media.

-One of the last people to see the pontiff alive was Republican Senator J.D.
+One of the last people to see the pontiff alive was U.S. Vice President J.D.
 Vance, a close political ally of Donald Trump.
 The visit took place just hours before the Pope’s death and was documented in a series of photographs showing a visibly weakened Pope at the Vatican.

 The final visit: J.D.
 Vance meets with the Pope

-Senator J.D.
-Vance, who represents the state of Ohio, met with Pope Francis at the Vatican shortly before the pontiff’s death.
+J.D.
+Vance, met with Pope Francis at the Vatican shortly before the pontiff’s death.
 Photos released from the visit show the Pope seated and visibly tired, shaking hands with the U.S. legislator.
 Vance was accompanied by his wife, who dressed in black and wore a veil, in accordance with Vatican protocol.

 The meeting was brief and held in a private setting.
 According to U.S. media citing sources close to the Vatican, this may have been the final meeting Pope Francis had with a foreign public figure.
 No official details about the content of their conversation have been disclosed.